-Mark D. Kotwick is a partner in Seward & Kissel’s Litigation Group.
-He has practiced law since 1989 and became a partner in the Firm in 2000.
+Mark D. Kotwick is a partner in Seward & Kissel’s Litigation Group, which he joined out of law school in 1989, became a partner in the Firm in 2000 and was named co-General Counsel of the Firm in 2020.

 Mr. Kotwick received a J.D. with Honors, from University of North Carolina School of Law, and a B.S. with High Honors from Grand Valley State University.
 He is a member of the New York County Lawyers’ Association; the New York State Bar Association; the American Bar Association; the Federal Bar Council; and the International Bar Association.